lucidrains/gigagan-pytorch/README.md

 - [ ] clip should be optional for all modules, and managed by `GigaGAN`, with text -> text embeds processed once
 - [ ] add ability to select a random subset from multiscale dimension, for efficiency

-- [ ] add some differentiable augmentations, proven technique from the old GAN days
-    - [ ] remove any magic being done with automatic rgbs processing, and have it explicitly passed in - offer functions on the discriminator that can process real images into the right multi-scales
-    - [ ] add horizontal flip for starters

 - [ ] port over CLI from lightweight|stylegan2-pytorch
 - [ ] hook up laion dataset for text-image